 Select Apply Now below to jump right into the application and get your bond at a low price.

-You must have a valid Delaware driver’s license and lived in Delaware for 90 days before applying.
+You must have a valid Delaware driver’s license and live in Delaware for 90 days before applying.
 Franchised and new vehicle dealers are not held to this requirement.

-Finally, a fee is required for the Department of Finance, Division of Revenue for a yearly dealer business license.
+A fee is required of all dealers by the Department of Finance, Division of Revenue for a yearly dealer business license.
 The DMV does not charge a fee for the license.

 A bond is an easy way to show financial responsibility for a vehicle dealer.
 When purchasing a bond, you get the full $25,000 coverage for a small portion of that price.
 If you conduct your business ethically and no claims are filed against you, you will not have to pay more than that small amount to receive your bond.
-However, if claims are filed against you, the bond will reimburse the customer and you will still have to repay the surety for the amount of the claim.
+However, if claims are filed against you, the surety company will reimburse the customer up to the full bond limit, and you will have to repay the surety for the amount paid out.